official_MSTHS_website_banner_image_930x310_dec_13_2021

 1. Six (6) required courses including:

-1. BIOM 8710.
-Cancer Cell Biology (new course, three credits)
+3. BIOM 8710.
+Cancer Cell Biology

-3. NURS-8820.
-Advanced Statistics (three credits)
+6. NURS-8820.
+Advanced Statistics

 2. Two elective courses* selected from the following:

 3. BIOC-8684.
-Cell Death and Diseases (three credits)
+Cell Death and Diseases

 4. COMP-8580.
-Topics in Bioinformatics (three credits)
+Topics in Bioinformatics

 5. NURS-8300.
-Advanced Health Assessment, Diagnostics & Therapeutics of the Oncology/Palliative Patient (three credits)
+Advanced Health Assessment, Diagnostics & Therapeutics of the Oncology/Palliative Patient

-Notes on New Courses:
+Notes on BIOM-8700 and 8705 Courses:

-In the Professional Development Seminar course, students will work in groups to complete assignments developing creative solutions to challenges in translational health sciences.
+In the Professional Development Seminar course (BIOM-8700), students will work in groups to complete assignments developing creative solutions to challenges in translational health sciences.
 Students will also create an individual reflective portfolio that will document and track their progress in meeting the Program Learning Outcomes, as well as document their examination of and preparation for a variety of career pathways.

-In the Experiential Learning Placement course, students will work in groups on a translational health science research project, together with a research advisor (e.g., academic faculty or health care professional) and the Program Coordinator.
+In the Experiential Learning Placement course (BIOM-8705), students will work in groups on a translational health science research project, together with a research advisor (e.g., academic faculty or health care professional) and the Program Coordinator.
 At the start of the course, students will review research projects proposed by research advisors and rank these projects based upon their personal preferences and interests.
 Subsequently, the course instructor will consult students and research advisors to match their interests and needs.
 The course instructor will then connect groups of students with their research advisors and they will begin their placement.
 Using the project proposed by the research advisor as a starting point, each student group will then develop a research project proposal that will require them to apply their knowledge to select a study design, research methods, and obtain any regulatory approvals.
 The 216-hour placement will give students practical experience in many diverse aspects of clinical research that may include interacting with patients, complying with regulatory requirements, collecting data, analyzing data, and collaborating with diverse groups of scientists and health care professionals.
 Student will gain experience with both written and oral communication through the culminating final research report and scientific poster presentation at the program colloquium that will conclude the Experiential Learning Placement course.
 Students will spend approximately 72 hours per semester at their placement (72 hours/semester x 3 semesters = 216 hours) which equates to approximately 6 hours per week at their placement over the course of a 12-week semester.
 The requirement of the research project and needs of the research advisor will determine the specific breakdown of the 6hrs/week (e.g., one 6-hour day/week; two 3-hour days/week; three 2-hour days/week, etc.).